-Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading and thermal pollution of coastal waters and impacts on coastal commercial fishing should be examined.
+Coastal Areas: Areas to be considered as coastal should include estuarine areas where a river flows into the sea.
+Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, saline intrusion upstream which may introduce contaminants to the river system, nutrient loading in coastal waters and impact on coastal commercial fishing should be examined.